 B3 performs an assessment of critical service providers directly related to FMI operation.
 Through the methodology for evaluating supervisory expectations applicable to critical service providers, as recommended by CPMI-IOSCO, B3 sends a questionnaire to providers for self-assessment purposes and evaluates the level of sufficiency of responses on risk identification and management, information security, reliability and resilience, technological planning, and user communication.
 Action plans are defined for results other than "sufficient".
-The action plans resulting from this process are within the monitoring scope of B3's internal controls.
+The result of the assessment of the critical service providers is considered in the B3 risk indicators.